Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 What happens if the weather is bad?

 Snorkeling plans may change or be canceled.
-Blue Cave shore entry can become unavailable when conditions are unsafe, and Kerama boats or ferries can be delayed, rerouted, or canceled because of wind, waves, or storms.
+Blue Cave shore entry can become unavailable when conditions are unsafe, and Kerama boats or ferries can be delayed, rerouted, or canceled because of wind, waves, typhoons, or poor visibility.
 Keep your schedule flexible and check conditions on the day.

 Do I need a wetsuit for snorkeling in Okinawa?

-In summer, many travelers are comfortable with a swimsuit and rash guard.
-From late autumn through spring, a wetsuit is recommended for warmth, buoyancy, and extra skin protection.
+In the warmest summer months, many travelers are comfortable with a swimsuit and rash guard.
+From late autumn through spring, a wetsuit is recommended for many travelers for warmth, buoyancy, and extra skin protection.
+A wetsuit can also help reduce sun exposure and skin contact with marine irritants.

 Which Okinawa snorkeling spot is best for beginners?